GSathish/eece211/a-Testing.md

 + **Easy to understand.**  Code review is really the only way to find obscure or confusing code, because other people are reading it and trying to understand it.

-+ **Ready for change.**  Readiness for change was considered by writing tests that only depend on behavior in the spec.
++ **Ready for change.**  Readiness for change was considered by writing tests that only depend on behaviour in the spec.
 We also talked about automated regression testing, which helps keep bugs from coming back when changes are made to code.
 Code review also helps here, when it's done by experienced software developers who can anticipate what might change and suggest ways to guard against it.